Seating Charts vs Escort Cards | Which Should you Choose for Your Wedding

-Can't decide if you should use a seating chart or escort cards for your New Jersey wedding?
+Can't decide if you should use a seating chart or escort cards for your wedding?
 We're breaking down the pros and cons of each option to help you make a decision.
 First things first, what is the difference between a seating chart and escort cards?

 What's the Difference?